Electogenius/fontstack/help-me.md

 Text is pushed to a string where it can later be printed out.

 - bold
-  - menlo: print the text in the string
+  - menlo: print the text in the string then resets the string
   - courier: add the value at the top of the stack as an ascii character to the string
   - serif: goes to the next stack
   - sans-serif: goes to the previous stack